balanced/balanced-docs/api/rev1/api/events.rst

 Event types
 -----------

-All transactional resources (accounts, holds, credits etc) are evented.
+All transactional resources (customers, holds, credits etc) are evented.
 The format of the type field is ``resource.event_type`` where ``event_type`` is one of ``created``, ``updated``, ``deleted``, as well as some transaction specific event types ``succeeded``, ``failed``, and ``canceled``.